-From the point of view of a Massachusetts & Cape bankruptcy attorney, the zero money down pledge is an interesting proposition.
+From the point of view of a Utah bankruptcy attorney, the zero money down pledge is an interesting proposition.
 We’ve all heard of different chapters, 11, 13 and 7.
-That “zero down” commercial was intended to snare you into thinking you can get a bankruptcy for free.
+That “zero down” commercial was intended to scare you into thinking you can get a bankruptcy for free.

 If you go buy a car, for example, the financial department will ask first what is your down payment.
 Second, they will want to know your income level.
 Third, they will look to whether you have a good history in making installment payments, e.g. credit history.
 And then last, they will look at your score.